itsbio/gamepot-docs/en/gamepot_dashboard.md

 ① Set the blocking conditions for users who cancel payments.

-② Download RAW data of the current graph as a CSV file.
+② Select status, store, user ID, or package ID to view the canceled payment list.

+③ The canceled payment list can be downloaded in CSV file format.

-③ Check the last updated time.
+④ Check the last updated time.

 ![gamepot_dashboard_19](./images/gamepot_dashboard_19.png)